Corporate Criminal Liability under Italian Law

 Fundamental principles of corporate criminal liability

-According to Italian law, as of 2001, companies can be considered criminally liable with respect to a list of criminal offences committed by their managers or employees in the interests or for the benefit of the company (Legislative Decree No. 231/2001 (Law 231)).
+According to Italian law, as of 2001, companies can be considered criminally liable with respect to a list of criminal offences committed by their managers or employees in the interest or for the benefit of the company (Legislative Decree No. 231/2001 (Law 231)).

 A company’s liability is qualified by the law as an ‘administrative offence’, consisting of not having implemented an adequate compliance programme or internal control system able to prevent the commission of the criminal offence by its managers or employees.
 However, the competence for the investigation and prosecution of a company’s offences lies with the ordinary prosecuting authorities, in accordance with the rules of criminal procedures and in the frame of criminal proceedings subject to the jurisdiction of criminal courts, which are usually joined with the criminal proceedings against the managers or employees who committed the predicate offence.